Code-Institute-Submissions/redfox_studios/README.md

 To clone the repository the following options can be followed:

-1.	paste the following into the terminal
+*	Paste the following into the terminal

 `git clone https://github.com/samc85/redfox_studios`

-2. Go to the repository for the site and click the ‘Code’ button and ‘Download Zip’ button.
+*	Go to the repository for the site and click the ‘Code’ button and ‘Download Zip’ button.
 Setting Environment Variables

 Environment variables can be set up through two methods, as follows:

 1. Create .env file
 Add .env to .gitignore
 Add the following to .env